PaddlePaddle/Paddle/doc/fluid/design/imperative/imperative.md

 This document will discuss changes needed in Paddle platform to support imperative programming.

-Current users write Paddle provides a Python API that users typically write their training/inference programs in.
-Paddle will convert this computation model into a ProgramDesc, which is executed in the C++ runtime.
+Paddle provides a Python API that users typically write their training or inference programs in.
+Paddle will convert this program into a ProgramDesc, which is later executed in the C++ runtime.

-With this flexibility, and no clear guidelines on how to recommended usages of the Python API, a Paddle program could contain a mix of pure Python API and Paddle Fluid API.
-In addition, the deep NN logic is combined with the logic to run it, which could further complicate the code.
+With this flexibility, a Paddle program could contain a mix of pure Python API and Paddle Fluid API.
+To further complicate the code, the neural network logic could be combined with the run logic (ie: Logic to run on a distributed system).

-In addition, with the mix of Python and Paddle API, the ProgramDesc becomes impossible to be converted by Transpiler.
+The mix of Python and Paddle API also makes it impossible for a transpiler to convert the ProgramDesc to C++.

 ## Changes to support Imperative